Sashom/WMNetwork/README.md

 ***Configuration***
-Just set the loginCredentials variable
+Just set the loginCredentials variable when app starts or from the global space

 			WMNet.shared.loginCredentials = {
 			let lc = WMNet.LoginCredentials(